Paid Leave Oregon

 How much time can an employee take off?

-Generally employees can take off up to 12 weeks (see guide ____ for details and exceptions.
+Generally employees can take off up to 12 weeks.
+See Oregon Leave Guide for details and exceptions.
 Note that leave can be taken off in daily increments.

 As an employer, how will I know employees are taking and approved for PLO?

-What do employees get paid by the PLO for leave?
+What do employees get paid by the PLO?

 There are limits but employees are paid based on pay from the previous year.
 This amount is determined by the PLO.
-See this chart as an example (add in link).
+See Oregon Leave Guide chart as an example.

 Who determines if leave is approved?